1-Week Northern Adventure Tour

 Here's a good way to get to see a huge tract of the northern hills, as well as the ancient temples of Chiang Mai.
 You'll follow the Mae Hong Son Loop out to the northwest border with Myanmar.
 On the return leg, the route detours from the Loop to the highest point in Thailand, where you might even need a jacket or sweater.

 After checking into your hotel, savor the many sites inside the Old City.
 Don't miss Wat Phra Singh or Wat Chedi Luang, two of the city's most revered places of worship.
 If you have time, shop for fabulous home wares and fashions along chichi Nimmanheimin Road.
-Then get ready for dinner at the fantastic modern Thai-fusion restaurant The House.
+Then get ready for a traditional chicken-and-rice dinner at Kia Ocha.

 Day 2: Chiang Mai to Pai -- Book a car and driver for 5 days, during which you will explore the north.
-Set out early and catch a show at an elephant camp in the Mae Sa Valley, before continuing north on Route 107, then branching left at Mae Malai onto Route 1095.
+Set out on Route 107, then branching left at Mae Malai onto Route 1095.
 The road follows switchbacks over an attractive range of hills before arriving at Pai.
-Check into the gorgeous Belle Villa outside of town.
 Take a stroll around town and soak up its laid-back atmosphere.
 If you need some exercise, walk up to Wat Mae Yen, on a small hill to the east of town.
-In the evening, enjoy a tasty Thai meal at Baan Benjarong, and then check out the live music next door at Bebop.
+In the evening, enjoy a tasty Thai meal at Larp Khom Huay Poo.

 Day 3: Pai to Mae Hong Son -- It takes about half a day to negotiate the steep, narrow road through the mountains to Mae Hong Son, and a full day if you stop off to explore Spirit Cave, located near Soppong.

-In Mae Hong Son, check into the Imperial Tara or Fern Resort, and then take a stroll around Jong Kham Lake and a grab a few pictures of the Burmese-style temples of Wat Jong Kham and Wat Jong Klang.
+In Mae Hong Son, check into the Imperial Mae Hong Son Resort, and then take a stroll around Jong Kham Lake and a grab a few pictures of the Burmese-style temples of Wat Jong Kham and Wat Jong Klang.
 Dine at Fern Restaurant and get an early night, as tomorrow is a long day's drive.

 Day 4: Mae Hong Son to Doi Inthanon -- Today's journey starts out on the southern (and longest) part of the Mae Hong Son Loop, passing through Khun Yuam and Mae Sariang before branching off to Thailand's highest peak -- Doi Inthanon.
 The long journey doesn't leave much time for sightseeing, but it's a good idea to take frequent, short breaks to stretch your legs.
-One such stop could be at the Japanese War Museum, in Khun Yuam, while the Riverhouse Resort, in Mae Sariang, is a good choice for lunch.
+One such stop could be at the Japanese War Museum.
 About 80km (50 miles) east of Mae Sariang, turn left onto Route 1088, and then at the small town of Mae Chaem, turn right and climb to the peak of Doi Inthanon.
 Stay in the log cabins at the national park headquarters, and eat at the neighboring cafe.

 Day 5: Doi Inthanon to Chiang Mai -- It takes only a couple of hours to drive from the summit of Doi Inthanon to Chiang Mai, so you can spend the morning exploring the upper reaches of the mountain, where it's much cooler than down in the valley.
 Walk the Kaew Mae Pan trail, near the park headquarters, and notice the wealth of plant and bird life.
 On the way down, stop at the Wachirathan and Sirithan Falls for some photos, and at the Mae Klang Falls for a grilled chicken and sticky rice lunch on the fly.